AdobeDocs/commerce-admin.en/help/stores-purchase/taxes.md

 ## Warning messages

 Some combinations of tax-related options might be confusing to customers and trigger a warning.
-These conditions might occur when the tax calculation method is set to `Row` or `Total`, and the customer is presented with prices that both exclude and include tax, or a tax on an item basis in the cart.
+These conditions might occur when the tax calculation method is set to `Row` or `Total`, and the customer is presented with prices that both exclude and include tax.
+It can also occur when there is tax on a per-item basis in the cart.
 Because the tax calculation is rounded, the amount that appears in the cart might differ from the amount that a customer expects to pay.

 If your tax calculation is based on a problematic configuration, the following warnings appear: